AryanGG/German-Shepherd/README.md

-German Shepherd

-I am making this website as my first project.
+I am making this website as my first learning project.
 I have decided to make it as a description page of the dog breed German Shepherds.